codingchamp27/DAI-101-Assignment-1/README.md

 - Certain education levels or marital statuses showed trends in loan status outcomes.

 ## Conclusion
 The analysis of `loan_data.csv` provided valuable insights into the factors influencing loan approval.
-Proper data cleaning and exploratory analysis laid the foundation for accurate modeling and decision-making.
-Future work could involve enhancing model accuracy by tuning hyperparameters or exploring additional features.
+Effective data cleaning and robust exploratory analysis laid the foundation for accurate modeling and decision-making.
+Future steps could involve enhancing model performance by exploring feature engineering and advanced algorithms.